-Is inflation too much money chasing too few goods?

 Opinion: The opposite seems true:

-Why do high interest rates seem to stimulate?
+Why do high interest rates stimulate?

 Opinion: High rates force the federal government to pay more interest, pumping more money into the economy.